zkbt/henrietta/docs/source/contributing.rst

 Many thanks to them for providing nice examples to help us all be more collaborative coders!)

 **henrietta** is a set of tools for playing with stellar light curves from the Kepler and TESS telescopes.
 It is actively developed on its `GitHub repository <https://github.com/zkbt/henrietta>`_.

-If you encounter a problem with **henrietta**, we encourage you to `open an issue on the GitHub repository <https://github.com/zkbt/henrietta/issues>`_, post a comment on the ASTR3400 cancv or to contact Zach Berta-Thompsons directly.
+If you encounter a problem with **henrietta**, please `open an issue on the GitHub repository <https://github.com/zkbt/henrietta/issues>`_, post a comment on the ASTR3400 canvas page, or  contact Zach Berta-Thompsons directly.

 If you would like to contribute a patch for a bugfix, please go ahead and open a pull request.

 Proposing changes to henrietta using GitHub pull requests
 ----------------------------------------------------------